juniorxxue/contextual-typing/agda/archive/README.txt

 /Bot: try to add bottom type, some proof holes needs to be fixed

 /CheckSub: try to recover the property of check subsumption, some proof holes needs to be fixed

+/Nominal: try first nominal binding, but now we fully switch to De Bruijn